 THE COCKCHAFER BEETLE & HOUSE FLY

 EVOLUTION OF ARTHROPOD RESEARCH

 The Essig Museum, in collaboration with the SFO Museum, prepared this exhibit for the San Francisco International Airport (SFO).
-The exhibit is displayed in 20 glass cases in the International Terminal (before passing the security gate) May 2019 through January 2020.
-Each case contains a theme portrayed by specimens, books, art works, and other objects (examples above), and featuring the photography of David Garnick and sculptures of Gar Waterman.
+The exhibit was displayed in 20 glass cases in the International Terminal (before passing the security gate) May 2019 through January 2020.
+Each case contained a theme portrayed by specimens, books, art works, and other objects (examples above), and featured the photography of David Garnick and sculptures of Gar Waterman.